hardikkum444/Online-Java-Compiler-IDE/README.md

 - **Socket Programming**: Utilized Java's socket API for establishing socket connections and communication.

-- **Security Manager**: Implemented a custom security manager to enforce security policies and restrict file system access.
+- **IOutils.class**: Implemented a custom class to provide utility to the socket server

-- **Concurrency**: Employed multi-threading and concurrency techniques to handle multiple client connections concurrently.

 ## Usage

-1. **Running the Server**: Execute the `improve.java` file to start the server on the desired host and port.
+1. **Running the Server**: Execute the `ServerLogic.java` file to start the server on the desired host and port.

 2. **Submitting Java Code**: Users can submit Java code either via HTTP POST requests or by establishing socket connections.